LexGlu/test_smart/README.md

 ## Task 2

-### Description of the database and scripts in accordance with the task2
 - Task2 description is available in the task2 directory [task2.docx](./task2/task2.docx)
-- I did not use JDBC or ODBC drivers to connect to the database since source files are in CSV format.
 - Python script that reads data from CSV files via pyspark dataframe is here [task2.py](./task2/task2.py)

 ### Running the script